jcoding253/record-of-misc-skills/README.md

 #Undocumented skills: Github, VSCode, some Powershell, CLI Bash on my Kubuntu Linux production OS (more than 100 hours in
 practice and research), Built 2 High Functioning Computer Rigs (2 month project and research)

-#Skills documented in my other project repos: Terraform, Kubernetes, Python, Bash, JavaScript, C++.
+#Skills documented in my other project repos: Terraform, Kubernetes, Python, Bash, and C++.

 #Skills documented in this repo (details below), but not other projects yet: MySQL